kyliancc/animals-10/README.md

 make sure you have installed kaggle previously.

-run `data/download.sh`, then the dataset directory and `index.json` will appear in the `data` directory.
+run `data/download.sh`, then the dataset directory and index JSON files will appear in the `data` directory.
 They're required for training.